yenting-biao/wp1121/hw3/README.md

 yarn install
 ```

 2. Create a `.env.local` file in the root of the project and add a valid Postgres URL.
 To get a Postgres URL, follow the instructions [here](https://ric2k1.notion.site/Free-postgresql-tutorial-f99605d5c5104acc99b9edf9ab649199?pvs=4).
-(Or you can use other way to set up the database.)
+(Or you can use other way to set up the database.
+Just to make sure that you set up the database correctly.)
    Please note that the database name is "countMeIn".

 ```bash
 POSTGRES_URL="postgres://postgres:postgres@localhost:5432/countMeIn"